 Photo © Alessandra Spairani

-Dana received her BArch from the American University of Beirut and MPhil in Environmental Design from the University of Cambridge.
+Dana (Raydan) received her BArch from the American University of Beirut and MPhil in Environmental Design from the University of Cambridge.
 She is registered with the Architects Registration Board and is a chartered member of the Royal Institute of British Architects.
-Dana joined RMJM Architects in 2001, becoming an Associate in 2007.
-Whilst at RMJM, Dana led many high profile projects including the low energy Jessop West departmental and teaching facility for the University of Sheffield.
-She was the creative force and leader of RED (RMJM Environmental Design), a multidisciplinary team of experts in energy efficiency and sustainability in the built environment, disseminating environmental design knowledge across projects.
-Dana has been involved in research, writing and lecturing on environmental design and sustainability in architecture.
+Dana led many high profile projects while working for a multinational, award-winning architectural practice, including the low energy Jessop West departmental for the University of Sheffield.
+In that same practice, she was also the creative force behind a multidisciplinary team of experts in energy efficiency and sustainability in the built environment, disseminating environmental design knowledge across projects.
+Dana has been involved in research, writing and lecturing on environmental design and sustainability in architecture, and has been an associate and a technical committee member of the PLEA (Passive and Low Energy Architecture) International Conference since 2005, after having co-hosted the conference in Lebanon.